Pacific Grand

 No analysis available

 I searched for phrases like 'fireworks view', 'watch fireworks from lanai', or 'see fireworks from unit' and found none.
-Listings mention mountain, city, and occasional ocean views but do not state fireworks-viewing from the building.
+The listings describe city, mountain, and peek-a-boo ocean views but not fireworks views.

 No analysis available